theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/sap-connection.md

 Secure Network Connection (SNC) enables authentication and transport encryption between SAP systems and between SAP systems and third-party tools like Xtract for Alteryx.

 1. Check the SAP parameter *snc/gssapi_lib* to determine which library is used for encryption in your SAP system.
-Your SAP basis has to import and configure the same library on the application server and on the machine that runs Xtract for Alteryx.
+Make sure your SAP basis imports and configures the same library on the application server and on the machine that runs Xtract for Alteryx.
 2. When using SNC, make sure to enter the complete path of the library in the field **SNC library** e.g., ``C:\SNC\gx64krb5.dll``.
 3. Enter the SAP **Partner Name** configured for the SAP application server e.g., ``p:SAPserviceERP/example@THEOBALD.LOCAL``.